-The action plan for P14 is heavily influenced by the above resource actions and portfolio attributes, which are discussed briefly in the following sections.
+The Action Plan is heavily influenced by the above resource actions and portfolio attributes, which are discussed briefly in the following sections.

-220 MW Solar PV Capacity (2022-2023)
+120 MW Solar PV Capacity (2022)

-P14 includes the addition of 220 MW of solar PV capacity in 2022-2023.
-This capacity is associated with a PPA Idaho Power signed to purchase output from the 120 MW Jackpot Solar facility and the adjacent 100 MW Franklin Solar facility having projected commercial on-line dates of respectively 2022 and 2023.
-The PPA for the Jackpot and Franklin facilities is under review and awaiting approval by the IPUC and OPUC.
+The Preferred Portfolio includes the addition of 120 MW of solar PV capacity in 2022.
+This capacity is associated with a PPA Idaho Power signed to purchase output from the 120 MW Jackpot Solar facility having a projected commercial on-line date of December 2022.
+The PPA for Jackpot Solar was approved by the IPUC on December 24, 2019.